Data-JA/Profile/README.md

 [Credit Card Approval Prediction](https://github.com/Data-JA/credit-card-approval-prediction)

+Described how machine learning aids in the process of approving credit card applications for a traditional bank.
+This technique is used to improve and automate the system.
+The power of machine learning erdicates the manual analysing of these applications, which are often human error-prone and time consuming.
 * Data Wrangling, Exploratory Data Analysis and Machine Learning: Python

 ##
 ## MSc Big Data Science